Feminist economics: Exclusion of non-market activity

 Feminist economics call attention to the importance of non-market activities, such as childcare and domestic work, to economic development.
 This stands in sharp contrast to neoclassical economics where those forms of labor are unaccounted for as "non-economic" phenomena.
 Including such labor in economic accounts removes substantial gender bias because women disproportionately perform those tasks.
 When that labor is unaccounted for in economic models, much work done by women is ignored, literally devaluing their effort.

 More specifically, for example, Nancy Folbre examines the role of children as public goods and how the non-market labor of parents contributes to the development of human capital as a public service.
 In this sense, children are positive externality which is under-invested according to traditional analysis.
 Folbre indicates that this oversight partially results from failing to properly examine non-market activities.

 Marilyn Waring described how the exclusion of non-market activities in the national accounting systems relied on the deliberate choice and the design of the international standard of national accounts that explicitly excluded non-market activities.
 In some countries, such as Norway, which had included unpaid household work in the GDP in the first half of the 20th century, it was left out in 1950 for reasons of compatibility with the new international standard.

 Ailsa McKay argues for a basic income as "a tool for promoting gender-neutral social citizenship rights" partially to address these concerns.

 Omission of power relations

 Feminist economics often assert that power relations exist within the economy, and therefore, must be assessed in economic models in ways that they previously have been overlooked.
 For example, in "neoclassical texts, the sale of labor is viewed as a mutually beneficial exchange that benefits both parties.
 No mention is made of the power inequities in the exchange which tend to give the employer power over the employee."
-These power relations often favor men and there is "never any mention made of the particular difficulties that confront women in the workplace."
-Consequently, "Understanding power and patriarchy helps us to analyze how male-dominated economic institutions actually function and why women are often at a disadvantage in the workplace."
+These power relations often favor men and there is "never any mention made of the particular difficulties that confront females in the workplace."
+Consequently, "Understanding power and patriarchy helps us to analyze how men-dominated economic institutions function and why females are often at a disadvantage in the workplace."
 Feminist economists often extend these criticisms to many aspects of the social world, arguing that power relations are an endemic and important feature of society.